adpriestley2326/MTRN4110_Phase_D/README.md

 - Improved speed run path planning

 ### Motion Tracking
-To make use of the motion tracking, a video recording of the robot must be made.
+To make use of the motion tracking, a video recording of the robot navigating the maze must be made.
+The video must be cropped so that the corners of the frame correspond to the inner corners of the maze.
+This will provide the most accurate coordinates for tracking motion.
-TODO: further instructions
+1. Save the video as 'MotionTracking.mp4'
+2. Open Object_tracking.ipynb in jupyter notebook
+3. Run all
+4. Find the resulting video as 'MotionTrackingResult.avi'

 As of 08/08/2021